JonathanBowker/jonathanbowker.github.io/legal-apps-cloud.md

 - ### Legal Automation:
    - **Automate repetitive tasks**: Streamline high-volume, repetitive legal tasks and workflows to boost efficiency and free up valuable time for your team.
-   - **Performance monitoring**: Monitor the performance of automated processes to identify opportunities for further optimization and continuous improvement.
+   - **Performance monitoring**: Monitor the performance of automated processes to identify opportunities for further optimisation and continuous improvement.
-   - **Seamless integration**: Our flexible solutions integrate seamlessly with your existing legal applications, ensuring a smooth transition to a more automated environment.
+   - **Seamless integration**: Our flexible solutions integrate seamlessly with your existing tools to ensure a smooth transition to a more automated environment.

 - ### Legal AI:
-   - **Uncover valuable insights**: Utilise Complex Event Processing (CEP) and Natural Language Processing (NLP) technology to uncover valuable insights hidden within documents and disparate datasets.
+   - **Uncover valuable insights**: Utilise Complex Event Processing (CEP) and Natural Language Processing (NLP) technology to uncover valuable insights hidden within documents and disparate SaaS datasets.
    - **Analyse and act**: Our Legal AI solutions empower your team to analyse data more efficiently and make data-driven decisions to strengthen your legal strategies and horizon scanning capacity.

 - ### Legal Database & Analytics: